jasonkylefrank/Front-end-Curriculum/redux.md

 # Redux
 Redux is the Flux implementation that we are using to tie our components together.
+Using it is simpler than Facebook's Flux implementation.
+It also has the advantage of supporting **hot-reloading** and **"time travel"**.
+More on those topics in a bit.

+## Main Resources
+The best resources I've found so far are:
+1. [Hot Reloading with Time Travel at react-europe 2015](https://www.youtube.com/watch?v=xsSnOQynTHs).
+This video is a 30 minute talk by Dan Abromov – creator of the React Hot Loader and Redux.
+This talk is primarily about the hot reloading and time-travel capabilities that these two technologies are capable of.
+However, you'll also begin to learn about programming concepts that are core to Redux, such as pure functions.
+If nothing else, this video should get you pretty pumped up about this architecture!

+2.

 ## Actions